josiahH-cf/theproductiveprompter/Article-Spec-Pack-v1/4-Carryover-Updated/Style-Baseline-(Directive).md

 ✅ **Next action:**
 > "Start with a single workflow; document the before-and-after prompts; measure the improvement."

+✅ **Callback:**
+> "Maya's planning loop shrank from two days to under an hour.
+The model didn't get smarter—she gave it something it could actually imitate."

+✅ **Warning:**
+> "The model will confidently generate plausible nonsense if you skip verification.
+You're the one on the hook for whatever happens next."

 ❌ **Prohibited (maxim):**
 > "In the end, the journey of AI mastery is the destination itself."